kuiperzone/Yaal/README.md

 **[NUGET PACKAGE TBD](https://www.nuget.org/packages/KuiperZone.Utility.Yaal/1.0.0)**

-Yaal is licensed under It is licensed as **GPL-3.0-or-later**.
+Yaal is licensed under **GPL-3.0-or-later**.
 It has been tested on Linux and Windows, but not on other platforms.

 ## Features ##
 Features include: